Scope of the Census of Fatal Occupational Injuries (CFOI)

 If the decedent was swimming purely for recreational purposes, either on his/her own time, during lunch, or during a break, this is not included in CFOI.
 If the decedent was swimming to cool down from his/her work duties and subsequently drowned, that would be included CFOI.

 Eating at work

-If the decedent consumed the food while in work status or while onsite (at, say, the building cafeteria), the decedent would be included in CFOI.
+A worker may die from the consumption of food.
+If the decedent consumed, or had an allergic reaction to food while in work status or while onsite (at, say, the building cafeteria), the decedent would be included in CFOI.
 If the decedent consumed the food offsite and not as part of an official work function (for example, a retirement party or office holiday party), the decedent is not included in CFOI.
 Lunch with a coworker where work is discussed is not considered to be an official work function.

 If a worker was on call meaning that he/she was in his/her normal work shift or on call period and was available for work if required, the decedent would be included in CFOI if the incident had some connection to work.
 Certain types of workers, like fire fighters, could always be considered to be on call.
 For these workers, it is especially important to review the incident itself to see if there was a connection to work at the time.